Aminocd/slate/source/index.html.md

-source-currency-store-count | The number of stores associated with the currency that is proposed to be transferred currency-issuer-id | The ID of the user that would issue the proposed issuance currency-issuer-username | The username of the user that would issue the proposed issuance currency-sender-public-holding-amount-atomic | The amount of currency in the proposed issuer's public holding of the currency that would be issued, in atomic units (each whole unit is composed of 10^10 atomic units) amount-atomic | The amount of currency that is proposed to be issued, in atomic units (each whole unit is composed of 10^10 atomic units) active | Whether the proposed issuance is still valid or not
+source-currency-store-count | The number of stores associated with the currency that is proposed to be transferred currency-issuer-id | The ID of the user that would issue the proposed issuance currency-issuer-username | The username of the user that would issue the proposed issuance currency-sender-public-holding-id | The ID of currency in the proposed issuer's public holding of the currency that would be issued currency-sender-public-holding-amount-atomic | The amount of currency in the proposed issuer's public holding of the currency that would be issued, in atomic units (each whole unit is composed of 10^10 atomic units) amount-atomic | The amount of currency that is proposed to be issued, in atomic units (each whole unit is composed of 10^10 atomic units) active | Whether the proposed issuance is still valid or not